-CLASS 1 INTRODUCTION AND THE ANALYSTS-MANAGERS EARNINGS GAME 2/8/16
+CLASS 1 INTRODUCTION AND THE ANALYSTS-MANAGERS EARNINGS GAME 2/7/18

-- I. Introduction - Course objectives - Why capital markets are crucial to the success of corporations and nations - The essence of investor relations-avoiding shareholders' disappointment - II.
-The "All Important" Earnings Game - The intricate interplay between financial analysts forecasting corporate quarterly earnings and managers striving to beat the forecasts - Managerial earnings manipulation to beat analysts' forecasts and maintain the growth façade - The hazards and futility of the "earnings game" - What to do and not to do when you are about to disappoint investors - III.
-The investor relations profession and how to get in (guest speaker)
+- I. Introduction - Course objectives - Why capital markets are crucial to the success of corporations and nations - The essence of investor relations-facilitating the information flow from firms to capital markets and vice versa - II.
+The "All Important" Earnings Game - The intricate quarterly interplay between financial analysts forecasting corporate earnings and managers striving to beat the forecasts - Managerial earnings "management" (manipulation) to beat analysts' forecasts and maintain the growth façade - The hazards and futility of the "earnings game" - What to do and not to do when you are about to disappoint investors - III.
+Investor relations in practice and how to become an IRO (guest speaker)